"Where Confidence and Manners Matter"

 Greg Thorp is a Junior Assembly Cotillion institution all on his own.
 He attended Junior Assembly Cotillion as a student for four years and also served as a Junior Assistant.
 We’re proud that he’s served as our Dance Instructor for more than 35 years.
 He recently celebrated 52 years with JAC from the time he started as a 6th grade student.
 Impressive!
 Greg is a skilled electrician by day and our beloved Dance Instructor by night.
 Dancing has always been near and dear to his heart.
 He’s married with two adult sons, so he knows his audience well!

-Meet The Directors: Liz Stanko and Alfreda Beach
+Meet The Directors: Liz Stanko, Alfreda Beach and Caroline Willhite

-Liz Stanko and Alfreda Beach direct the dances each season.
+Liz Stanko, Alfreda Beach and Caroline Willhite direct the dances each season.
 Like Liz, Alfreda is a native of Richmond and took part in Junior Assembly Cotillion from sixth through ninth grade.
 She, too, attended Douglas Freeman High School and graduated from Virginia Commonwealth University.
-She is very excited to be a part of this Richmond tradition.
+She loves being a part of this Richmond tradition.
 After owning a clothing store, Alfreda and her husband started a family.
 They are blessed with four boys, all of whom are either in cotillion as students or junior assistants, or were previously.
 When she is not on the field watching her sons, Alfreda enjoys cooking, taking an active role in various school organizations and spending time with family and friends.

 Liz Stanko